-Dr Sara Perry, University of York
+Dr Sara Perry, MOLA (Museum of London Archaeology)

 During and between my degrees I have been employed in positions both inside and beyond the archaeological sector, many focused on issues of participatory action and critical knowledge making and knowledge sharing.
-As an archaeological anthropologist, I have worked as an undergraduate instructor, facilitator, university curriculum (re)designer, collections specialist, zooarchaeology lab assistant, research assistant and teaching assistant.
+As an archaeological anthropologist, I have worked as an instructor, facilitator, university curriculum (re)designer, collections specialist, zooarchaeology lab assistant, research assistant and teaching assistant.

 Outside of archaeology, I have held the posts of Research Coordinator at the Centre for Addictions Research of British Columbia, Project Manager for the British Columbia Ministry of Health, Policy Analyst for Health Canada, as well as various voluntary roles in the community and positions on university committees.